cupy/cupy/docs/source/upgrade.rst

 The same :class:`cupy.cuda.Stream` instance can now safely be shared between multiple threads.

-To achieve this, CuPy v10 will not destroy the stream (``cudaStreamDestroy``) if the stream is set to the current stream of any threads.
+To achieve this, CuPy v10 will not destroy the stream (``cudaStreamDestroy``) if the stream is the current stream of any thread.

 API Changes
 -----------

-Device synchronize detection APIs (``cupyx.allow_synchronize`` and ``cupyx.DeviceSynchronized``), which was introduced as an experimental feature in CuPy v8, has been marked as deprecated because it is impossible to reliable detect synchronizations.
+Device synchronize detection APIs (``cupyx.allow_synchronize`` and ``cupyx.DeviceSynchronized``), introduced as an experimental feature in CuPy v8, have been marked as deprecated because it is impossible to detect synchronizations reliably.

 Deprecated APIs may be removed in the future CuPy releases.